Kiwi Coast

 Entities linked in to the Kiwi Coast include community-led projects, hapū and iwi, forest management companies, government agencies, organisations, farmers and schools.

-Northland Brown Kiwi
+Northland Kiwi

 There are five species of kiwi in Aotearoa.
 In Northland we have the North Island Brown Kiwi.
 Once declining at a fast pace, their numbers have now stabilised and are steadily increasing where there is good dog control and sustained pest control.